 - I do not provide hands-on marketing and publicity services.
 (I’m not a marketer.)

 - I am not a book reviewer and do not review books of any kind.

 However, I do recommend trusted services and freelancers in the community.
 If the help you’re looking for cannot be found on my resources page, don’t hesitate to reach out and ask for a recommendation.

 Check the guest post archives to get an idea of what type of guests and guest posts I typically accept.
 I rarely accept guest posts from people or businesses outside of the writing and publishing community.
+My standards are high, and I sometimes ask for revisions.
 If you want help on pitching a guest post, try this advice from Copyblogger, or this advice from Problogger.
 Both methods are acceptable.